apache/datafusion-ballista/docs/source/user-guide/deployment/docker-compose.md

 The scheduler listens on port 50050 and this is the port that clients will need to connect to.

-The scheduler web UI is available on port 80 in the scheduler.

 ## Connect from the Ballista CLI

 ```shell